 Location: Mountain Point, British Virgin Islands

 Our day started off with a quick breakfast of cereal and moved into our first marine bio class.
-We then were allowed to go on our turtle tagging adventure.
-We began by strapping ropes to the dinghies, putting on our snorkel gear and holding on for dear life.
+We were then allowed to go on our turtle tagging adventure.
+We began by strapping ropes to the dinghies, putting on our snorkel gear, and holding on for dear life.
 As we zoomed around Mt.
-Point we saw a lot of marine life but it didn’t seem like we would see any turtles.
-After a full circle we began to head back.
-Cold and disappointed we lazily drifted behind the dinghy.
-As we approached Ocean Star we saw the other group was sporadic and excited.
+Point, we saw a lot of marine life, but it didn’t seem like we would see any turtles.
+After a full circle, we began to head back.
+Cold and disappointed, we lazily drifted behind the dinghy.
+As we approached Ocean Star, we saw the other group was sporadic and excited.
 They saw a large green turtle (uncommon in the region).
-As we began our pursuit two more turtles came into view.
-Knowing that we had to choose we chose the larger of the three.
-After about fifteen minutes the turtle stopped moving at the bottom in at least sixty feet of water and stayed there.
-After waiting for a bit we decided to drop the small dinghy anchor to encourage the turtle to move.
-It worked and she began to crawl toward the shallows.
+As we began our pursuit, two more turtles came into view.
+Knowing that we had to choose, we chose the larger of the three.
+After about fifteen minutes, the turtle stopped moving at the bottom in at least sixty feet of water and stayed there.
+After waiting for a bit, we decided to drop the small dinghy anchor to encourage the turtle to move.
+It worked, and she began to crawl toward the shallows.
 At about forty feet, Reese dove and grabbed her.
-Unfortunately she beat him against a rock and she bolted out of range.
-After this pre-lunch adventure we ate lunch and the crew broke up into the two groups (open water and advanced).
-We ended the day with spectacular dinner of Shephard’s Pie and a colorful fish slide show complete with blennies galore.
+Unfortunately, she beat him against a rock, and she bolted out of range.
+After this pre-lunch adventure, we ate lunch, and the crew broke up into two groups (open water and advanced).
+We ended the day with a spectacular dinner of Shephard’s Pie and a colorful fish slide show complete with blennies galore.